-An opener, segues, and an outro can be created by the podcast production company and included to make your podcast sound more professional.
+An opener, segues, and an outro can be created by the podcast production studio and included to make your podcast sound even more professional.
 Additional music and sound effects can also work well to tie it all together.

-If your podcast is monetised and includes ads, consider where they should be placed.
-While you may not have control over the advertisement included (i.e. it’s being added dynamically by the publishing platform), you can control where it plays with markers.
+If your podcast is monetised and will include commercials, consider where they should be placed.
+While you may not have control over the specific advertisement included (i.e. it’s being added dynamically by the publishing platform), you can control where it plays with markers.

 More info on dynamic ad insertion is here.